The Checklist for Creating and Managing Gantt Charts

 How do you keep your projects from turning into uncontrollable ones because of the failed deadlines and overloaded resources?
 Simple: Make your processes run like clockwork so that you could fix some parts, not trying to rebuild the whole project plan each time something goes wrong.

-The following checklist will prepare you to start using Gantt charts (and online Gantt chart software) in a more effective way, whether you need to use Gantt charts for brainstorming your workflow, breaking your projects down into bite-sized tasks and managing them, improving your teamwork, setting accurate deadlines and monitoring progress, defining dependencies, etc.
+The following checklist will prepare you to start using Gantt charts (and online Gantt chart software) in a more effective way, whether you need to use Gantt charts for brainstorming your workflow, breaking your projects down into bite-sized tasks and daily managing them, improving your teamwork, setting accurate deadlines and monitoring progress, defining dependencies, etc.

 The checklist for creating and managing Gantt charts